“What shall we who count our days and bow

 The Endless War

-Indeed, Americans are at war in hellholes all across the globe, but you ought to be forgiven for hardly noticing.
-It’s impossible to know the outline of every front, especially those where so little is at stake.
+Americans are at war across the country and around the globe, so who can blame us for hardly noticing the ones who carry rifles?
+It’s impossible to know the contours of every front, especially when so little is at stake.

-The dumb bastards who do take up a rifle and catch bullets for $1,900 a month, are an anachronism.
-They have not yet realized that Granddaddy might as well be a Nabataean, and that his tales of General Patton from the last good war might as well be an ode to al-Uzza.
-Such pitiful verve, they’re still waving a flag with only three colors and giving their all for a sinful past rather than a spotless future!
-What will they say when that terrible machinery, so carefully designed, finally shows its face at home, and opens those claws wide?
+The nobodies who still take up the rifle, catching bullets for $1,900 a month, are an anachronism.
+They still haven’t realized that Granddaddy was a Nabataean, and his tales of Patton from the last good war might as well be odes to al-Uzza.
+Relics of a sinful past, they’re still waving a flag with only three colors.
+Do they know the world’s changed?

-The dead are concealed under clean, pearly rows.
-Their last moments titillate crowds, who feast on popcorn like hogs at a trough.
-But the tears of their wives and children rain silently down for a lifetime, long after the fundraisers and coffee-makers have had their fill.
-Their voices can still be heard from across the river long after they are gone, but only by mothers—a child’s jabbering—or by brothers—the shout of a man.
+The dead are hidden under clean, pearly rows.
+Their last moments titillate crowds, who feast on popcorn and suck on liquid sugar like hogs at the trough.
+But their cold eyes stare on, long after the flagwavers and fundraisers have had their fill.
+And sometimes their voices carry on the wind, ghostly whispers that only mothers and brothers can hear; for the former, a child’s jabbering, and the latter, the shout of a man.

-This is where the living dead reside, in that fallow space between the quiet land of spirits and a world of holy wars, hog troughs, and palatial estates in Topanga Canyon.
-Holy wars only bring dishonor, but the quiet land still beckons and inspires...
+This is where the living dead reside, in that hollow space between the land of spirits and a world of holy wars, hog troughs, and palatial estates in Topanga Canyon.
+When holy wars only bring dishonor, the quiet land beckons.

-Maybe it’s a quiet afternoon, when it’s so still you can hear yourself breathing, and the sun splashes down—and in that moment you know that you are and were, and will yet become.
-And there’s nothing more to say.
+Maybe it’s a quiet afternoon, when it’s so still you can hear yourself breathing, and the sun splashes down—and in that moment you know that you are, and always were, and might yet become.
+And you know there’s nothing more to say.